act-rules/act-rules.github.io/_rules/image-button-non-empty-accessible-name-59796f.md

 #### Failed Example 2

-The image button has an empty `alt` attribute, and no other attributes that can give it an [accessible name][].
+The image button has an empty `alt` attribute, and no other attributes that can give it an [accessible name][], hence its name is the default "Submit Query".

 ```html
 <input type="image" src="/test-assets/shared/search-icon.svg" alt="" />